bablokb/circuitpython-vameter/doc/hacking.md

 main.py
 -------

-Here you define pin-numbers and import classes.
-When implementing new versions, keep the class name and change the import statement.
-The class `FakeDataProvider` vs. `INA219DataProvider` is an example.
+The main application-file.
+It imports classes for specific features.

-The file also defines a number of global constants.
-This is useful for setups e.g. without a touchpad.
+When implementing new versions for features (e.g. data-provider, logging), keep the class name and change the import statement.
+The files `lib/FakeDataProvider.py` vs. `lib/INA219DataProvider.py` are an example: both files define the class `DataProvider`.

 lib/View.py
 -----------